SUNBURN

 In very severe cases, the following may occur:

-• Blisters, which can be small or large and filled with fluid.
+- Blisters, which can be both small and large and filled with fluid .

 If the sunburn is severe, it can cause long-term consequences , such as: